-Most people simply assume that when they look at a page of text they are seeing the page directly.
-If this were true then how do the grey dots where the black lines cross in the image below get seen as on the page?
+Most people assume that when they look at a page of text they are seeing the page directly.
+That the image they see is on the page.
+If this were true then how do the grey dots where the black lines cross in the image below get seen as "on" the page?

 Here is another example of something that is not actually on the page outside your body, or is it?

-All the horizontal lines in the image are parallel to each other on the physical page so where are the lines that we actually have in Experience?
-In your “mind”?
+All the horizontal lines in the image are parallel to each other on the physical page so where are the lines that we actually have in our Experience?
+In our “minds”?
 Where is that?

 In reality there are four concentric circles in the image below:

 The sight of the page in front of you is a visual image.
-It is called a ‘visual image’ because there appears to be an image in front of our eyes.
-Images are rare in the world.
+It is called a ‘visual image’ because there appears to be an image in front of your eyes.
 Images are not found everywhere, we have to use a lens or a pinhole to create an image on a sheet of paper.
-Images are specially created.
 We can see this is true when we pick up a white piece of paper and hold it up to the light , it has no images on it.
-Lenses make images and without their redirection and selection of light the light that is reflected from the objects around us goes everywhere.

 We can check that our eyes have different images by holding a finger up to this page about 20 cm in front of the nose and looking at the page, first through one eye then the next.
 If we do this manoeuvre we notice that the image of our finger jumps from one place to another relative to the page.
 Try doing this now.
 Place a finger 20 cm in front of your nose and look at the page through one eye then the next.
 The image of the finger jumps because it is different from one eye to another.

-If the images in each of our eyes are different what does a finger look like when seen through both eyes at the same time?
+If the images in each of our eyes are different then what does a finger look like when seen through both eyes at the same time?
 If we keep our finger in place, 20 cm from our nose, then look at the page with two eyes we will find that the image of the finger goes transparent.
 We can still read the text of this page looking through the finger.
-Bits of text that are covered by the finger when viewed from one eye are filled in using text from the image in the other eye.
+Bits of text that are covered by the finger when viewed from one eye are "filled in" using text from the image in the other eye.
 This shows that what we see as a visual image is made further back in our brain than our eyes because the whole image is not to be found in either eye.
-Neither eye contains an image with all of the text present or an image of a transparent finger!
+Neither eye contains an image with all of the text present and neither eye contains an image of a transparent finger!

 Our visual image is in our brain.
-At this stage some people might think “I am only imagining my visual image, it is an illusion” but nowadays we have all seen television cameras and the images they make on screens so the idea that the eyes act as cameras that gather images that are displayed elsewhere should not surprise us.
-That what we see is not directly the things we sense should be obvious.
+At this stage some people might think “I am only imagining my visual image, it is an illusion” but nowadays we have all seen television cameras and the images they make on screens so the idea that our eyes act as video cameras that gather images that are processed and displayed elsewhere should not surprise us.
+That what we see is not directly the things we sense should be expected.
 Our visual images are no more to be dismissed as illusions than the image on a video screen.
-If you were using a video camera to monitor the world around about, you would not say that the video image on the screen is “just an illusion”, its an image, like our visual image.
+If you were using a video camera to monitor the world around about, you would not say that the video image on the screen is “just an illusion”, its an image, a bit like our visual image.

 There is no accepted scientific theory of Experience.
 Terms such as "emergentism" are expressions of this lack of a theory.
 One day there will be a theory.